Burn Videos to DVDs and Blu-ray Discs Effortlessly

 Besides the methods above, you can also burn a DVD with VLC.

 Today, we have examined 6 effective ways to burn a DVD on a Mac.
 For those who don’t want to download any third-party tools, you can take Finder, iTunes, Disk Utility, etc. They, nevertheless, need some knowledge to use, which is not so friendly to beginners.
-Thus, if you are seeking a one-stop tool, you can get your eyes on VideoByte DVD Copy.
-It only needs 3 steps to finish with a straightforward UI.
+Thus, if you are seeking a one-stop tool, you can get your eyes on VideoByte DVD Creator.
+It finishes burning with personalized settings and fast speed, letting you DIY all kinds of videos to DVD at your preference.

 Hot Articles